lucianoiam/dpfwebui/doc/internals.md

 ```

 Message arguments must be an array/vector containing values of primitive data
 types.
-These values are wrapped by `DISTRHO::ScriptValue` instances.
-The
+These values are wrapped by `DISTRHO::JsValue` instances.
+The following
-following JS types are supported: boolean, number, string.
-Any other types are
+JS types are supported: boolean, number, string.
+Any other types are mapped to
-mapped to null.
+null.